MatejKovacic/RasPBX-install/README.md

 Ah, if you forgot the passwords or want to change something, you can always edit the file `/etc/nginx/.htpasswd`.
 Or just remove it and create it from scratch.

 Anyway, if you are using VoIP phone over VPN network, you may experience larger network lag.
 I don't have such problems, but I have read that if your calls are cutting out, or the phone loses registration, you should enable or increase the frequency of SIP keep-alive settings.
 Go to `Advanced Settings` → `Line 1` and change `Registration Period` (under `Basic SIP Network Settings`) to a lower number.

+##### Make your old VoIP phone wireless

+Now, what if we want to make our old VoIP phone "wireless", i. e. that it will connect to network through WiFi and not through wired connection?

+Usually, we would not want that, because WiFi networks are not reliable as wired ones.
+But in case you don't have the option to install the Ethernet cable, you can connect RaspberryPi to WiFi instead.
+However, to do this, we must first scan available WiFi networks.

+We can issue the command `sudo iwlist wlan0 scan`, but we will get a lot of data we do not need, so we can just filter the printout and show just names of the available WiFi networks: `sudo iwlist wlan0 scan | grep ESSID`.
+We will get sometning like this:

+    ESSID:"MyHome"
+    ESSID:"DIRECT-14-HP DeskJet Plus 4100"
+    ESSID:"Telelink"
+    ESSID:"AndroidAP5ED8"

+Now we can open `wpa_supplicant.conf` file: `sudo nano /etc/wpa_supplicant/wpa_supplicant.conf` and at the end of it add SSID of the network and the password:

+    network={
+       ssid="MyHome"
+       psk="MySuperStrongPassword!"
+    }

+Save the file and after a minute or so, RaspberryPi will automatically connect to `MyHome` WiFi network.

+ifconfig wlan0
+wlan0: flags=4163<UP,BROADCAST,RUNNING,MULTICAST>  mtu 1500
+        inet 192.168.200.221  netmask 255.255.255.0  broadcast 192.168.200.255
+        inet6 fe80::c582:9f73:aac0:5cc3  prefixlen 64  scopeid 0x20<link>
+        ether b8:27:eb:a0:1c:b0  txqueuelen 1000  (Ethernet)
+        RX packets 37  bytes 4284 (4.1 KiB)
+        RX errors 0  dropped 0  overruns 0  frame 0
+        TX packets 39  bytes 5962 (5.8 KiB)
+        TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0

+And the best thing here is, that VPN will also be established automatically, so you do not need to change any configuration.

 ### Volume in voicemail messages